 After Halloween, pair candy with nutritious snacks

-Since so many households have SO MUCH leftover candy after Halloween, have your kids eat a more nutritious snack before they take a few bites of candy.
+So many households have SO MUCH leftover candy after Halloween!
+Have your kids eat a more nutritious snack before they take a few bites of candy.
 This reinforces that nutrition should come before the treat.
+Plus it helps to fill their tummies too.